-A Difference in Rate of Change of "!" indicates that a subgroup has been awarded the highest change score observed for that subgroup at any school (or district) in the state for having an average points-based proficiency rate of greater than or equal to 0.9.
+A Difference in Rate of Change of "!" indicates that a group has been awarded the maximum possible score observed for that group at any school (or district) in the state for having an average points-based proficiency rate of greater than or equal to 0.9.